 GRAKN.AI is composed of two parts: 1.
 Grakn (the storage), and 2.
 Graql (the language).

-Grakn is a database in the form of a knowledge graph, that uses an intuitive ontology to model extremely complex datasets.
-It stores data in a way that allows machines to understand the meaning of information in the complete context of their relationships.
-Consequently, Grakn allows computers to process complex information more intelligently, with less human intervention.
+Grakn is a hyper-relational database, that provides an Enhanced-Entity-Relational (EER) schema to model extremely complex datasets.
+Grakn uses the EER model to understand the complete context of their relationships.
+Consequently, Grakn allows computers to process complex information more intelligently, through a higher level of abstraction.

 Grakn allows you to model the real world and all the hierarchies and hyper-relationships contained in it.